-A Phase I assessment includes an investigative visit to the site, detailed search of past property use, and a review of environmental records, which list site violations and off-site occurrences that may have the potential to affect the subject property.
+A Phase I assessment includes an investigative visit to the site, a detailed search of past property use, and a review of environmental records, which list site violations and off-site occurrences that may have the potential to affect the subject property.
 Investigations are conducted according to ASTM standards.
 One purpose of this investigation is to satisfy the innocent purchaser’s defense to the Compensation and Liability Act (CERCLA).
 Often financial institutions use these studies as important risk assessment tools prior to financing a commercial loan.

 Interviews are conducted with the owners or operators to clarify site activities and operational procedures.
 A review of the chain of title is identified in order to verify past usage and ownership.
 Reports include recommendations or corrective actions that can be taken in cases where recognized environmental conditions are observed or suspected.